-- 44.4.2 The organiser and technical delegates prepare the visit and agree on: - a.
-Purpose of the visit; and - b.
-Working program. - 44.4.3 The visit is established in accordance with one or more of the following groups of tasks, depending on the sequence of visits. - 44.4.3.1 First visit: to verify documents, plans, questionnaires or reports by either the organiser or the FIVB Commissions on:a.
-Host cities (main and secondary); - a.
-Host cities (main and seconda - b. competition halls and - c. training halls. - 44.4.3.2 Second visit: to verify projects or establish the situation regarding: - a. publicity in competition halls; - b. training and selection of national technical officials; - c. accommodation (visit of hotels and restaurants); - d. transportation within each city and between them; - e. telecommunications and broadcasting; - f. local and national advertising; - g. schedule of initial organisation (drawing of lots, match timetable, refereeing clinic, pools and rounds per city, competition dates, anti-doping facilities and laboratories, etc.);
+- 44.4.2 The organiser and technical delegates prepare the visit and agree on: - Purpose of the visit; and a. - b.
+Working program. - 44.4.3 The visit is established in accordance with one or more of the following groups of tasks, depending on the sequence of visits. - 44.4.3.1 First visit: to verify documents, plans, questionnaires or reports by either the organiser or the FIVB Commissions on: a.
+Host cities (main and secondary);

+- competition halls and b. - C. training halls. - 44.4.3.2 Second visit: to verify projects or establish the situation regarding: - publicity in competition halls; a. - b. training and selection of national technical officials; - C. accommodation (visit of hotels and restaurants); - d. transportation within each city and between them; - telecommunications and broadcasting; e. - f. local and national advertising; - schedule of initial organisation (drawing of lots, match g. timetable, refereeing clinic, pools and rounds per city, competition dates, anti-doping facilities and laboratories, etc.);